centreon/centreon/centreon-dsm/doc/installation/from_packages.rst

 The meta package centreon-dsm will install centreon-dsm-client and centreon-dsm-server.

-After installing the rpm, you have to finich the module installation via the web frontend.
+After installing the rpm, you have to finish the module installation via the web frontend.
 Go on Administration > Modules and install the Centreon-DSM module.

 .. image:: /_static/installation/module-setup.png